NMGIS/24-7-Supermarket-Map/README.md

-# 24/7 Shopping Map
+# 24/7 Supermarket Map

-- Mapping 24/7 Grocery Store locations within the contiguous Unites States
+- Mapping 24/7 Supermarket locations within the contiguous Unites States

 - Why?
 Just a learning expreince focused on ArcGIS API for JS, geojson, JS, HTML, CSS, GitHub, Python, OSM, and web scraping
   - Complete database of this information might serve a purpose...